Bryant-Curtis/Bolts/README.md

 * Collision Detection between player and falling bolts
 * Algorithm to alter falling bolts' velocity mid-drop
 * Player Damage and Death animation effects using setInterval
-* Difficulty increases in stages using power thresholds
+* Difficulty increases in stages using score thresholds

 ## GamePlay

-Use the <strong>"LEFT"</strong> and <strong>"RIGHT" arrow keys</strong> on the keyboard to move your player to dodge the falling bolts.</br>
+Use the <strong>"LEFT"</strong> and <strong>"RIGHT"</strong> arrow keys on the keyboard to move your player to dodge the falling bolts.</br>
-After you have been struck <strong>3 times</strong>, you will...
-Well, you can try it and find out what happens.
-The player with the highest power stored or highest number of bolts survived is the winner.
+After you have been struck <strong>3</strong> times you... can give it try and enjoy.
+The player with the highest score or highest number of bolts survived is the winner.

 [Bolts]: http://www.bryantcurtis.com/Bolts